bwcho75/resume/README.md

 * Reference people – it can be provided based on request

 # Community Activities
+* 2014 to Pres Master of Samsung Server Side group
 * 2013 to Pres Master of Facebook Server Side Architect Group (http://www.facebook.com/group/serverside)
 * 2010 Sun microsystems power blogger
 * 2004 to 2009 Site master of JEE community (http://www.j2eestudy.co.kr)